STANLEY #9 Steel Back Razor Blades 100 ct Container, 11-515

 While the razor has been in existence since before the Bronze Age (the oldest razor-like object has been dated to 18,000 BC), the most common types of razors currently used are the safety razor and the electric razor.

-Steel is an alloy of iron and carbon with improved strength and fracture resistance compared to other forms of iron.
-Because of its high tensile strength and low cost, steel is one of the most commonly manufactured materials in the world.
-Steel is used in buildings, as concrete reinforcing rods, in bridges, infrastructure, tools, ships, trains, cars, bicycles, machines, electrical appliances, furniture, and weapons.
+Steel is an alloy of iron and carbon that demonstrates improved mechanical properties compared to the pure form of iron.
+Due to steel's high elastic modulus, yield strength, fracture strength and low raw material cost, steel is one of the most commonly manufactured materials in the world.
+Steel is used in structures (as concrete reinforcing rods), in bridges, infrastructure, tools, ships, trains, cars, bicycles, machines, electrical appliances, furniture, and weapons.

 Steel was produced in bloomery furnaces for thousands of years, but its large-scale, industrial use began only after more efficient production methods were devised in the 17th century, with the introduction of the blast furnace and production of crucible steel.
 This was followed by the Bessemer process in England in the mid-19th century, and then by the open-hearth furnace.
 With the invention of the Bessemer process, a new era of mass-produced steel began.
 Mild steel replaced wrought iron.
 The German states were the major steel producers in Europe in the 19th century.
-American steel production was centred in Pittsburgh, Bethlehem, Pennsylvania, and Cleveland until the late 20th century.
+American steel production was centred in Pittsburgh; Bethlehem, Pennsylvania; and Cleveland until the late 20th century.
 Currently, world steel production is centered in China, which produced 54% of the world's steel in 2023.

 Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the final product.
 Today more than 1.6 billion tons of steel is produced annually.
 Modern steel is generally identified by various grades defined by assorted standards organizations.
 The modern steel industry is one of the largest manufacturing industries in the world, but also one of the most energy and greenhouse gas emission intense industries, contributing 8% of global emissions.
 However, steel is also very reusable: it is one of the world's most-recycled materials, with a recycling rate of over 60% globally.